 Never ending themed toys

 My son loves Star Wars.
 My daughter loves all things princess.
 Adding more themed toys to their collection always used to seem like a brilliant idea.
-However, they just get lost in the collection.
-For us, this always just led to unnecessary accumulation.
+However, they just get lost in the collection and leads to unnecessary accumulation.
 Opt for something they can use, enjoy and let go of.

 My son’s favorite gifts are the coupons for a fun day out.
 His aunt takes him to an MSU basketball game every year for his birthday present.
 It just might be the gift he looks forward to the most.

-We aren’t entitled to our unentitlement.
+We are not necessarily entitled to our unentitlement.
 Does that make sense?